regebro/hovercraft/hovercraft/examples/positions.rst

 they keep the same value as the last slide.
 So this slide will keep the 90 degree rotation and scale of 5.

-But I set the X position to -1000, so we now move on the X-scale instead.
+But I set the X position to -4000, so we now move on the X-scale instead.
 Negative numbers are not a problem.

+It needs to be -4000 now, since we zoomed out five times.
+That means that the ordinary presentation size of 1024*800 pixels are now 5120*400 pixels (assuming you use a 4:3 screen size).

 ----